heryfitiavana22/laravel-render-docker/README.md

 ### Dockerfile

 The `Dockerfile` contains instructions for building the Docker image of your application.
-You can find the Dockerfile for my image `herydj/laravel-render-php` in the `.dockerfile` folder.
+You can find the Dockerfile for my image `herydj/laravel-render-php` in the `.docker` folder.

 ```dockerfile
 FROM herydj/laravel-render-php